cloudfoundry/cf-networking-onboarding/routes.prolific.md

  curl "http://USERNAME:PASSWORD@localhost:8080/routes" | jq .
  ```
 0. Scroll through and look at the routes.
-  ❓How does this differ from the route information you saw in CAPI?
+  ❓How does this differ from the route information you saw in Cloud Controller?
    For example, you should see routes for CF components, like UAA and doppler.
    This because the GoRouter is in charge of routing traffic to CF apps *AND* to CF components.
 0. Find APP_A_ROUTE in the list of routes.
 Let's dissect the most important bits.